SYLLABUS VIEW, English 211.001, Fall 2007

 travel narrative

-Wednesday 9/19: Sir Thomas Hoby & Baldassari Castiglioni, The Courtier (577-93).
+Wednesday 9/17: Sir Thomas Hoby (English translator) & Baldassari Castiglioni (Italian author), The Courtier or Il Cortegiano.
 Terms of art: Neoplatonism, Rensaissance "self-fashioning" (also a book title), Renaissance, Machiavelli's The Prince

-Friday 9/21: Literature in Early Modern English--Sir Thomas Wyatt & Henry Howard, Earl of Surrey (525-37 and 569-77).
+Friday 9/19: Start of literature originally written in Early Modern English--Please read this web page for guidance for the rest of the course readings!
+Sir Thomas Wyatt & Henry Howard, Earl of Surrey (all the poems).
 Terms of art: translation, imitation, sonnet, iambic pentameter, octave & sestet, "Italian" sonnet, verse epistle and epistolary satire, Petrarchan conceit If rhyming poetry is something you never have studied formally before, click here for some basic rules for how to read a poem.

 Week 5